 Double click ‘Setup.exe’ and select the ‘Install Hotfix’ option (Figure 1)

 Select ‘Automatic’ for the database execution mode.
-If you wish to select Manual mode, ensure you have followed the pre-requisite steps in of this document.
+If you wish to select Manual mode, ensure you have followed the pre-requisite steps in Section 1.1 of this document.

 Figure No. 3